Mrs. Sharon Fischer

 We are deep into our multiplication and division module in math.
 The students will be able to do multi-digit multiplication and long division by the end of the second quarter.
 They have found great resources like iReady Math and GregTangMath.com to help master these concepts.

 In Science we will complete our Botany Unit.
 The students discover that most plants can be either an angiosperm or gymnosperm by simply looking at its leaves (or needles).
+They will understand how the process of photosynthesis produces the food for the plant.

 We will be baking Christmas ornaments for the residents of the nursing home.
 Our December visit will include gifts, caroling and of course bingo!